SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Introduction

+There are three key challenges in amodal instance segmentation: Firstly, the lack of large-scale, high-quality datasets for unseen object amodal instance segmentation (UOAIS) limits the performance of vision systems in real-world applications \cite{mti2030057}.
+While datasets exist for object detection and segmentation \cite{Jacquard,Efficient_grasping_from_RGBD_images,Dexnet2.0,8460609,GraspNet-1Billion}, only a few address UOAIS \cite{back2022unseen}.
+This is largely due to the difficulty of manually annotating amodal data, as human annotators must estimate occluded regions, leading to inherent subjectivity and inconsistencies in ground-truth annotations \cite{back2022unseen,KINS_Dataset,Semantic_Amodal_Segmentation}.

-Secondly, although it is possible to generate large synthetic datasets in a simulation environment \cite{TOD}, the issue of visual domain mismatch results in a poor Sim-to-Real transfer that will inevitably reduce the performance of algorithms in real-world applications.
-This could be because of a lack of domain randomization or because the software generates non-photorealistic scenes for synthetic data.
+Secondly, synthetic datasets often suffer from visual domain mismatch due to non-photorealistic rendering or insufficient domain randomization \cite{TOD}, resulting in poor Sim-to-Real transfer.
+Existing tools prioritize rendering speed over photorealism, limiting their utility for training robust vision models, which results in a poor Sim-to-Real transfer that will inevitably reduce the performance of algorithms in real-world applications.

-Thirdly, there is currently a lack of tools available to automatically generate amodal instance segmentation mask annotations to train the amodal completion capability of robotic grasping systems.
-There is also no effective metric to accurately evaluate a perception model's ability to determine the occlusion order relationship of objects in a scene.
-The capacity for amodal completion and adequate comprehension of occlusion relationships between objects within a given scene are crucial for robots working in highly cluttered environments.
-Amodal completion can aid the planning of pick sequences and avoid collisions with other objects in grasping tasks.
-However, creating amodal annotations is a task that demands significantly more effort and skill from human annotators than creating modal annotations.
-Consequently, obtaining amodal annotations through manual annotation is an extremely time-consuming and costly process.
-For this reason, generating amodal annotations using simulation tools is a much more desirable option.
+Thirdly, the lack of automated tools for generating amodal annotations and evaluating occlusion relationships hinders progress in this domain.
+Existing evaluation metrics focus on visible object regions but do not assess a model’s ability to infer occlusion order — a critical capability for systems operating in cluttered scenes.
+For example, understanding occlusion hierarchies enables sequential task planning and reduces errors caused by overlapping objects.
+However, manual annotation of such relationships is prohibitively time-consuming, necessitating simulation tools as a more cost-effective and accurate solution.

-In this work, we aim to address these three challenges by building a unified and flexible Python-based tool to generate customizable, high-quality, and photorealistic datasets for UOAIS of cluttered tabletop scenes.
-We focus our work on cluttered tabletop scenes as tabletops are a common place where grasping and manipulation tasks are performed.
-We develop a novel unified framework that combines the rendering and annotating of scenes and objects in a dataset into a single pipeline.
-Users can customize the type of scene rendered, the number and variety of objects in the scene, and the types of annotations required for their dataset.
-Our tool is built on NVIDIA's Isaac Sim Replicator Composer to leverage its high-fidelity graphics rendering capability.
+In this work, we address these challenges by developing SynTable, a unified Python-based tool for generating customizable, photorealistic datasets for UOAIS in cluttered scenes.
+While our experiments focus on tabletop environments (common in interaction tasks), our framework generalizes to diverse settings.
+SynTable integrates rendering and annotation into a single pipeline, allowing users to control scene complexity, object variety, and annotation types.
+Built on NVIDIA’s Isaac Sim Replicator Composer, it leverages high-fidelity ray tracing and domain randomization to bridge the Sim-to-Real gap.

 Our key contributions are summarized as follows: